spevans/swift-project1/doc/development.md

 ### Swift modules

-I originally use Swift modules when building the project, making each subdirectory (kernel/devices, kernel/init, kernel/traps etc) into their own module and then linked them all afterwards.
+I originally used Swift modules when building the project, making each subdirectory (kernel/devices, kernel/init, kernel/traps etc) into their own module and then linked them all afterwards.
 However there were two problems with
 this: